KwanLab/Autometa/docs/source/benchmarking.rst

 Test datasests
 ==============

 Simulated
 ---------

-Communities were simulated using ART, a sequencing read simulator, with a collection of 3000 bacteria randomly retrieved.
+Communities were simulated using `ART <https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm>`__, a sequencing read simulator, with a collection of 3000 bacteria randomly retrieved.
 Genomes were retrieved until the provided total length was reached.

 e.g. ``-l 1250`` would translate to 1250Mbp as the sum of total lengths for all bacterial genomes retrieved.